codess-aus/codess-aus/README.md

 ## Leadership Certifications

-Everyone should try and do some courses on Accessibility, on Diversity, on Mentoring and Coaching and on Change if you can - I heartly recommend each of these programs I have done
+Everyone should try and do some courses on Accessibility, on Diversity, on Mentoring and Coaching and on Change if you can - I recommend each of these programs

 |[**Accessibility**](https://www.youracclaim.com/earner/earned/badge/781e2c17-2ec9-4e26-a81e-2d88f66d3b6a)|[**Mentoring**](https://www.youracclaim.com/earner/earned/badge/c3685d01-14eb-4a0e-b0cb-fbebb660c879)|[**Proscii**](https://www.youracclaim.com/earner/earned/badge/850560df-682b-4d92-8338-1d4b144bc271)|[**Challenger**](https://www.youracclaim.com/earner/earned/badge/45adcea2-a316-4e50-abd8-de50c2f3e21d)|
 |:---:|:---:|:---:|:---:|